canonical/ubuntu-pro-client/docs/tutorials/create_a_fips_updates_pro_cloud_image.md

 > This won't require a reboot and is only necessary to ensure the instance gets updates to fips packages when they become available.
 >
 > ```bash
-> sudo ua enable fips-updates --assume-yes
+> sudo pro enable fips-updates --assume-yes
 > ```
 >
 > You can easily script this using [cloud-init user-data](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#runcmd) at launch time